 Sophomore Slump?
 Not for Anthony Davis

-He was supposed to be one of the safest number one overall picks in years, but after a slow start and some nagging injuries in his rookie season, Davisâ€™ offensive prowess and durability.
+Davis was destined to be one of the safest number-one overall picks in a number of years.
+But after a slow start and some nagging injuries in his rookie season, Davisâ€™ offensive prowess and durability came into question.

-Although he did miss a few games due to injury during his initial campaign, Davis progressed greatly in the second half of the season, increasing his points per game average from 12.5 to 15.3 and his rebounds per game average from 7.5 to 9.3 after the All-Star break.
-More importantly, he seemed to find his stride on the defensive end, improving his plus/minus from -6.7 to -3.1 and his defensive efficiency rating by four points.
+Although he did miss a few games due to injury during his initial campaign, Davis progressed spectacularly in the second half of the season, increasing his points per game average from 12.5 to 15.3 and his rebounds per game average from 7.5 to 9.3 after the All-Star break.
+More importantly, he seemed to find his stride on the defensive end, improving his plus/minus from -6.7 to -3.1 and his defensive rating by four points.

 Protecting the Rim

-Currently, Davis is averaging a league-leading three blocks per game this season, nearly half a block a game more than Hibbert who is second in the league with 2.59 blocks per game.
+Currently, Davis is averaging a league-leading three blocks per game, nearly half a block a game more than Hibbert who is second in the league with 2.59 blocks per game.
 What is even more impressive is how efficiently Davis gets those rejections.
-At 0.94 blocks per foul, Davis only trails Tim Duncan (1.25) and John Henson (1.00) for the league lead among qualified players and leads the league in block percentage at a whopping 7.2%.
+At 0.94 blocks per foul, Davis only trails Tim Duncan (1.25) and John Henson (1.00) for the league lead among qualified players.
+He also leads the league in block percentage at a whopping 7.2%.

 Shot blocking is not the only aspect of Davisâ€™ defensive game that has improved.
-Already with 1.3 defensive wins shared, Davis has really come into his own as a defender this season.
-With a defensive efficiency rating of 104 so far this season, Davis is averaging more defensive rebounds (6.4) and steals (1.5) than last season.
+Already with 1.3 defensive win shares, the former Kentucky Wildcat has really come into his own as a defender this season.
+With a defensive rating of 104 so far, AD is averaging more defensive rebounds (6.4) and steals (1.5) than last season.
 While he is already one of the best defensive players in the league, he's continuing to grow as a complete defensive player and should be a frontrunner for Defensive Player of the Year for many years to come.

 Cleaning the Glass

 This season, the Pelicansâ€™ forward has taken his rebounding to the next level.
 He's played with significantly more confidence and heâ€™s been more aggressive this season, which has translated into amplified production on the boards.
-Davis has increased his rebounding by a full two boards per game, currently at 10.2 rebounds per game, and already has 17 double doubles, both of which are good for 12th in the NBA.
+Davis has increased his rebounding by a full two boards per game, currently averaging 10.2 rebounds per game, and already has 17 double doubles, both of which are good for 12th in the NBA.

 Davisâ€™ dominance on the offensive glass has been a major factor in the Pelicans' offensive rebounding success as a team.
-With opposing teams having to pay so much attention to Davis when boxing out, the rest of the Pelicans have also excelled on the offensive boards, averaging 12.8 offensive rebounds per game, ranking fourth in the NBA, only behind the Pistons, Timberwolves, and Trailblazers.
+With opposing teams having to pay so much attention to the Pelicansâ€™ big man when boxing out, the rest of the team has also excelled on the offensive boards, averaging 12.8 offensive rebounds per game.
+Those 12.8 offensive boards rank fourth in the NBA behind only the Pistons, Timberwolves and Trailblazers.

 During the offseason, Davis worked to improve both his mid-range jumper and post-moves, and the hard work has paid dividends.
-Averaging 19.8 points per game, Davis has shown the confidence to make mid-range jump shots and the ability to score with his back to the basket.
+Averaging 19.8 points per game, the Brow has shown the confidence to make mid-range jump shots and the ability to score with his back to the basket.
 He's shown improvement in just about every aspect of his offensive game from last season, including points, offensive rebounds, assists, field goal percentage, and true shooting percentage.

 |Points Per Game||Offensive Rebounds Per Game||Assists Per Game||Field Goal %||True Shooting %|

 What really makes his offensive development unique is the fact that he's improved his offensive stat line while increasing his efficiency.
-Davisâ€™ player efficiency rating has skyrocketed from 21.7 last season to 26.6 this season, which is sixth in the NBA only behind Kevin Durant, LeBron James, Kevin Love, Chris Paul, and DeMarcus Cousins, and ahead of MVP candidates such as LeMarcus Aldridge and Paul George.
+Davisâ€™ player efficiency rating has skyrocketed from 21.7 last season to 26.6 this season, which is sixth in the NBA behind only Kevin Durant, LeBron James, Kevin Love, Chris Paul, and DeMarcus Cousins.
+The Browâ€™s efficiency is so impressive that his PER is currently better than MVP candidates such as LeMarcus Aldridge and Paul George.

 Avoiding the sophomore slump is just the beginning for Davis.
 As he continues to evolve as an offensive player, he could quickly become one of the truly elite players in the NBA.
-With his rare size and athletic ability, if Davis continues to improve at the exponential clip we have seen from year one to year two, we could be talking about a player primed to make a run at the MVP award as soon as next season.
+With his rare combination of size and athletic ability, if Davis continues to improve at the exponential clip we have seen from year one to year two, we could be talking about a player primed to make a run at the MVP award as soon as next season.